This page was last updated on 27 October, 2021.

 3. Passengers and airline crew are subject to medical screening and quarantine for 7 days.

 Detailed Tourist Information

-If you’re arriving into Somaliland by air then you will not need to quarantine if you have evidence of a negative COVID-19 test taken within 96 hours (4 days) of arrival.
+In Somaliland, you will not need to quarantine if you have evidence of a negative COVID-19 test taken within 96 hours before arrival.

 The Somaliland authorities issued measures to control the spread of COVID-19 on 22 March 2021.
 The measures include: